Hanshin Arena Shopping Plaza

 Hanshin Arena Shopping Plaza (漢神巨蛋購物廣場) is a shopping mall in Zuoying District, Kaohsiung, Taiwan that opened on July 10, 2008.
 The total floor area of the mall interior is about 100,000 m2.
 It has been the shopping mall with the highest annual revenue in Kaohsiung since 2012.
-The mall is located in close proximity to the Kaohsiung Arena, which was opened in the same year, and is in walking distance from the Kaohsiung Arena metro station.
+The mall is located in close proximity to the Kaohsiung Arena, which was opened in the same year, and is walking distance from the Kaohsiung Arena metro station.